QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ```

-We use the United Kingdom, United States, Germany, and Japan as examples of developed economies
+We use the United Kingdom, United States, Germany, and Japan as examples of developed economies.

 ```{code-cell} ipython3
 ---